G-Node/python-odml/doc/tutorial.rst

 Although the structure of an odML is depending on the needs of each individual user, we would like to provide at the end of this tutorial a few guidelines.

-The set of example odML files, which we use within this tutorial are part of the documentation package (see doc/example_odMLs/).
+The code for the example odML files, which we use within this tutorial is part of the documentation package (see doc/example_odMLs/).

 A summary of available odML terminologies and templates can be found `here
 <http://portal.g-node.org/odml/terminologies/v1.0/terminologies.xml>`_.